 Extra Credit Attending ONE additional approved author reading with written response.
 (LO 2; diversity) Extra credit will not change a grade from failing to passing.
-Counts as one quiz.
+20 points.
+Also, recitation of a memorized poem at the Final poetry reading, 20 points.